matteosox/tubthumper/.github/CONTRIBUTING.md

 Mypy is setup to run on the `tubthumper` package.
 To add more modules or packages for type checking, edit `test/mypy.sh`.

+### Unit Tests

+_TL;DR: Run `test/unit_tests.sh` to unit test your code quickly._

+While we use [`unittest`](https://docs.python.org/3/library/unittest.html) to write unit tests, we use [`pytest`](https://docs.pytest.org/) for running them.
+To unit test your code, run the `test/unit_tests.sh` shell script.
+This will run unit tests in Python 3.9 only, without any coverage reporting overhead, which should only take about a second.

+`pytest` is setup to discover tests in the `test/unit_tests` directory.
+All test files must match the pattern `test*.py`. `pytest` configuration can be found in the `pyproject.toml` file at the root of the repo.
+To add more directories for unit test discovery, edit the `testpaths` configuration option.

 ### Tox

 _TL;DR: Run `test/tox.sh` to run the full suite of unit tests._

-We use [tox](https://tox.readthedocs.io/en/latest/config.html) for unit testing across all supported versions of Python.
+We use [`tox`](https://tox.readthedocs.io/en/latest/config.html) for unit testing across all supported versions of Python.
 To run the full unit test suite, run the `test/tox.sh` shell script.

-If you haven't run this before, the script will initialize tox, creating each Python environment we unit test our code in.
-This step is skipped on subsequent runs, making it MUCH faster. tox configuration can be found in the `pyproject.toml` file at the root of the repo.
+If you haven't run this before, the script will initialize `tox`, creating each Python environment we unit test our code in.
+This step is skipped on subsequent runs, making it MUCH faster. `tox` configuration can be found in the `pyproject.toml` file at the root of the repo.

-#### Unit Tests

-_TL;DR: Run `test/unit_tests.sh` to unit test your code quickly._

-We use [unittest](https://docs.python.org/3/library/unittest.html) for unit testing.
-To unit test your code, run the `test/unit_tests.sh` shell script.
-This will run unit tests in Python 3.9 only, without any coverage reporting overhead, which should only take about a second.

-`unittest` is setup to discover tests using its [test discovery](https://docs.python.org/3/library/unittest.html#test-discovery) functionality from the `test` directory.
-In practice, we put all unit tests in the `test/unit_tests` package directory.
-All test files must match the pattern `test*.py`.
-To add more directories for unit test discovery, edit `test/inner_unit_tests.sh`.

-Tox is setup to run the `test/inner_unit_tests.sh` shell script for each supported version of Python.
+Tox is setup to run `pytest` for each supported version of Python.

 #### Test Coverage